CRANDALL-STALLOCH COMMUNITY SAFETY SCHOLARSHIP

 American Eagle Style follows the traditional philosophy of the martial arts.
 Based on this, their black belts are supposed to make an overall positive contribution to their communities, also benefiting their school.

 The American Martial Arts Institute believes that education is essential for the growth of individuals and for the benefit of society.
 The school encourages students to read, expanding their knowledge.
-One way the school encourages this is to require students to begin a martial arts library of books and DVDs beginning with the book Be Safe Pysically and Mentally with the Crandall System about personal safety in daily life.
+One way the school encourages this is to require students to begin a martial arts library of books and DVDs beginning with the book Be Safe Physically and Mentally with the Crandall System about personal safety in daily life.
 This continues with other resources including the American Eagle Style Textbook and the DVD American Eagle Style Self-Defense, Volume 1.
 From this beginning, students are encouraged and expected to add to their personal library with the books and DVDS by other authors.
-By speaking with their instructors, students learn how to identify a book, DVD, or website that has been produced by a repetuable individual with quality information.
+By speaking with their instructors, students learn how to identify a book, DVD, or website that has been produced by a reputable individual with quality information.

 The school also prioritizes academic excellence in school and requires the students to present their report cards to their instructor each marking period so they may discuss education, especially the importance of appropriate socialization and interpersonal interactions.